nuscien/trivial/Core/README.md

 ### Secure string utiltiy

-You can use the extension methods in the `SecureStringUtiltiy` class to convert the secret between `SecureString` and `String`/`StringBuilder`/`Byte[]`.
+You can use the extension methods in the `SecureStringExtension` class to convert the secret between `SecureString` and `String`/`StringBuilder`/`Byte[]`.

 You can also use the class `RSASecretExchange` to transfer the secret with RSA encryption.

 ### JWT

-You can create a JSON web token to get the string encoded by initializing a new instance of the `JsonWebToken` class.
+You can create a JSON web token to get the string encoded by initializing a new instance of the `JsonWebToken` class or the `JsonWebTokenParser` class.

 ```csharp
 var sign = HashSignatureProvider.CreateHS512("a secret string");